 On April 21, 2012, soccer Fernando de Noronha sealed his membership in the Council of New South American Federations, through ANOVE (Noronhense Veterans Association).

 ANOVE, is the oldest governing body of football in the Archipelago, who also organizes various competitions that are held there.

-The event was led by Partner authorities ANOVE and Thiago F.Monteiro, Deputy CSANF in Brazil and who faced the enrollment process from the start, holding an excellent job.
+The event was led by Partner authorities ANOVE and Thiago F.Monteiro, Deputy COSANFF in Brazil and who faced the enrollment process from the start, holding an excellent job.

-At the meeting, besides discussing various projects for the future of the Selection Noronhense, they were delivered to senior ANOVE membership certificate along with other presents the CSANF.
+At the meeting, besides discussing various projects for the future of the Selection Noronhense, they were delivered to senior ANOVE membership certificate along with other presents the COSANFF.

 About ANOVE and Fernando de Noronha

-In CSANF we aim to obtain real affiliations, preventing authorities or bodies are objectionable representatives of selected affiliates.
+In COSANFF we aim to obtain real affiliations, preventing authorities or bodies are objectionable representatives of selected affiliates.